-All items on loan from the History of Science Museum are courier-accompanied, that is they are escorted by a member of the Museum's staff, or a specialist representative appointed by the Museum, from the moment they leave the Museum to the moment of installation at the loan venue, and from de-installation to their return.
-The History of Science Museum courier has the full authority of the Museum in making decisions to ensure the safety and security of the item and to terminate a loan if in his/ her judgement the agreed conditions have not been met.
+All items on loan from the Museum of the History of Science are courier-accompanied, that is they are escorted by a member of the Museum's staff from the moment they leave the Museum to the moment of installation at the loan venue, and from de-installation to their return.
+The Museum of the History of Science courier has the full authority of the Museum in making decisions to ensure the safety and security of the item and to terminate a loan if in his/ her judgement the agreed conditions have not been met.

-All courier arrangements must be approved by the History of Science Museum.
+All courier arrangements must be approved by the Museum of the History of Science.
 A number of couriers may be required for loans involving more than one object or transportation crate.